statgen/pheweb/README.rst

 At this point your PheWeb should be working how you want it to, and everything should be good except maybe the URL you're using.

 To start, run Flask behind gunicorn.
-To do that, run ``pheweb make-wsgi``, to produce a file ``wsgi.py``.
+To do that, run ``pheweb wsgi``, to produce a file ``wsgi.py``.
 Then you can run ``gunicorn -b 0.0.0.0:5000 -w4 wsgi``, to start a webserver.